Global Rallycross

-The TitansRX International Series (formerly known as Red Bull Global Rallycross or Global Rallycross) is a group of rallycross series, currently organised by racing driver Max Pucher and businessman Chip Pankow.
-The initial series was series run in North America in 2011 and ran for seven seasons until the series folded in 2018, where the series was replaced by the Americas Rallycross Championship.
-In late-2018, Max Pucher revived the brand and set up the series Titans-RX Europe, starting in 2019 and the International Series planned to start in 2021.
-The 2020 campaign was scaled back to a one-make single race in March before resuming in 2021.
+Global Rallycross (known as Red Bull Global Rallycross for sponsorship reasons) was a rallycross series operated by businessmen Colin Dyne in conjunction with Sponsor RedBull.
+The series ran for seven seasons, primarily in North America, from 2011 to 2017.

 History

 Following Rallycross's inclusion in the 2010 Los Angeles X Games, three demonstration events were held in late 2010 at the New Jersey Motorsports Park, and Global Rallycross Management organized their first championship season of five events in 2011.
 Tanner Foust won the inaugural championship title in 2011.
 He retained the title again in 2012.

 In addition to promoting the series, Global Rallycross Management managed invitations and competition for X Games Rallycross contests.

 In 2013, the series held races outside the United States for the first time.
 Later in the season, it introduced the Lites division, a developmental series.
 Making its debut at New Hampshire Motor Speedway, Joni Wiman was the inaugural champion after winning all six races.

 On October 28, 2016, the series announced the formation of an electric racing division.

-In 2018 Global Rallycross in its initial form ceased operations, only to be revived later that same year and relocating to Europe, with a plan to reintroduce the championship to North America in 2020.
-In February 2019, the series renamed itself to Titans-RX, removing "Global" from its name to avoid conflict with FIA sanctioned competitions.
+In 2018 Global Rallycross ceased operations.

-Format (pre-2019)
+Format

 Qualifying

 Qualifying was conducted over the course of one hour.
 The field was broken up into small groups that took to the track in 10-minute sessions.
 Seeding for heat races was determined by a driver's qualifying lap time.